Photon1c/PecuniaryScriptsLibrary/README.md

 ```
 # Advanced Screening Added 2.9.2025 ⚗️🔎

 A hypothetical portfolio that contains a given list of tickers may be sorted in the following manner so as to decide which positions to close and which to keep.
 This is for educational purposes only and is not financial advice, the concepts here are meant to build upon existing ones and branch on to new ones.
-Check back later for new scripts.
+The [following script](https://github.com/Photon1c/PecuniaryScriptsLibrary/blob/main/scripts/advanced_screener_portfolio_manager.py) uses the logic in the flow diagram below:

 ```mermaid
 flowchart TD